 Taxation of U.S. Holders Making a Timely QEF Election.
 If a U.S. Holder makes a timely QEF election (an Electing Holder), the Electing Holder must report each taxable year for U.S. federal income tax purposes the Electing Holder's pro rata share of our ordinary earnings and net capital gain, if any, for each taxable year for which we are a PFIC that ends with or within the Electing Holder's taxable year, regardless of whether or not the Electing Holder received distributions from us in that year.
-Such pro rata share would not exceed the income allocable to dividends on our shares, although ordinary earnings could be allocated to a shareholder in a taxable year before the dividend is paid.
 Such income inclusions would not be eligible for the preferential tax rates applicable to qualified dividend income.
-The Electing Holder's adjusted tax basis in the common stock will be increased to reflect taxed but undistributed earnings and profits.
-Distributions of earnings and profits that were previously taxed will result in a corresponding reduction in the Electing Holder's adjusted tax basis in common stock and will not be taxed again once distributed.
+The Electing Holder's adjusted tax basis in our common stock will be increased to reflect taxed but undistributed earnings and profits.
+Distributions of earnings and profits that were previously taxed will result in a corresponding reduction in the Electing Holder's adjusted tax basis in our common stock and will not be taxed again once distributed.
 An Electing Holder generally will recognize capital gain or loss on the sale, exchange or other disposition of our common stock.
 A U.S. Holder makes a QEF election with respect to any year that we are a PFIC by filing IRS Form 8621 with the U.S. Holder's timely filed U.S. federal income tax return (including extensions).